-27 Are there specific laws regulating the ongoing relationship between franchisor and franchisee after the franchise contract comes into effect?
+25 What laws regulate the ongoing relationship between franchisor and franchisee after the franchise contract comes into effect?

 The Commercial Code, the Federal Civil Code and the general principles applicable to contracts and of contractual liberty are the laws and principles applicable to the ongoing relationship between the franchisor and franchisee; therefore, such a relation will be mainly governed by the terms and conditions of the franchise agreement.